Was I wrong?

 Do note: Commercial grade hotel industry linens are sold piecemeal by case lots through wholesalers that sell direct to hotels.
 If you want access to this supply chain without needing to buy in bulk.

-Please visit the online shopping store we set up just for VR property owners like us.
+Please visit the online shopping store we set up just for VR property owners/managers just like us.

 In the USA please visit this link Hotel Bedding USA